Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 HSBC offers a few different types of lending products for both individuals and businesses, including:

 - Personal lines of credit.
 While HSBC recently just offered its personal loans product, Premier account holders can also be eligible for a line of credit of up to $25,000.
 The exact amount you can borrow, as well as your APR, will depend on your credit and the type of account you hold.

 - Business loans.
 HSBC has a range of business loans when you need a little extra capital to help your company grow.
 You can take out a line of credit, term loan or even apply for an SBA loan through HSBC.

 - Mortgages and refinancing.
 HSBC has both mortgages and mortgage refinancing available to its borrowers.
 With a variety of mortgage structures to choose from — as well as two different types of cash-out refinancing — you may be able to find a competitive mortgage offer with HSBC.

 - Home equity lines of credit.
 One of HSBC’s home loan options is a home equity line of credit, referred to as the Home Equity Line of Choice.
 Premier members may have access to large amounts, and with no closing costs, HSBC offers competitive rates for borrowers.

 Yes, HSBC launched its personal loan product in August 2019.

 Why should I consider taking out an HSBC loan?

 - Move from an ARM to a fixed-rate mortgage.
-An adjustable rate mortgage (ARM) may be ideal to start, but there’s the possibility of it becoming more expensive or unstable than anticipated.
-With HSBC, you can switch to a fixed-rate mortgage for more predictable payments that allow you to budget with ease.
+With HSBC, you can switch from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage for more predictable payments that allow you to budget with ease.

 How much will it cost me to borrow with HSBC?